 The iPhone 7 is not waterproof.
 However, it is splash, water, and dust resistant with an IP67 rating under IEC standard 60529.
 The IP67 rating on the iPhone 7 will allow the phone to be submerged in a maximum depth of 1 meter of water for up to 30 minutes.

 The iPhone 7 was the first iPhone to carry an official rating for water resistance.
 But despite the official rating, Apple warned that the splash, water, and dust resistance was not a permanent condition, and the “resistance might decrease as a result of normal wear.”

 Essentially, if you are using an iPhone 7 in 2021, you can probably take some comfort in knowing your iPhone should be ok if you get caught in a heavy downpour of rain, or if you accidentally spill some water.
 But on the other hand, you probably shouldn’t intentionally submerge it in water.

 The iPhone 7 and the iPhone 8 both have a similar overall style.
-But the iPhone 8 added a few new worthwhile features that weren’t available on the iPhone 7.
+But you can pick up a cheap iPhone 8 for only a little more, and get a few new features that weren’t available on the iPhone 7.
 For example, the iPhone 8 display added support for True Tone, and the iPhone 8 had the newer Apple A11 processor.